HamzaYavuz/HamzaYavuz/README.md

 ### Welcome to my Github profile.
 I am trying to improve myself as a Junior Front-End Developer.
 I'm trying to develop myself on the Vue.js framework.

 ### I graduated from Yıldırım Beyazıt University Management Information Systems department in 2022.
-I am currently working as a Junior Front-End Developer at C3 Technology.
+I did an internship at Verisay as a Junior Front-End Developer.
+I worked as a Junior Front-End Developer at C3 Technology.
 <hr>

 <details>